Wisdumb147/it635-project/README.md

 "id" - primary key
 "balance"

 To run the sql injection I ran the command below to display all of the information at the bank.
--This project was made to be vulernable to this vulernaiblity -This way I would see their name, ID, username, password, bank balance so I could then log in to the users bank accounts and take their money.
+This project was made to be vulernable to this vulernaiblity when the user types in anything for the username and uses the command below for the password.
+This way I would see their name, ID, username, password, bank balance so I could then log in to the users bank accounts and take their money.
--

 Injection Command: